rylew2/portfolio-rylew/content/project/card-game.md

 - Consider adding a domain layer of pure/deterministic biz logic functions
 - Rate limit some of the API requests - IE..
 I believe resetting the db too quickly can cause issues (if the user clicks reset one too many times)
 - install `ptw` to watch and rerun tests more easily
+- I believe it's more GraphQL-like to have nested fields - it might be good to revisit the data hierarchy

 ## Putting it all together